mahiidharv/Genetic-Algorithm-EuropeanCities/README.md

  Athens => Gibraltar => Barcelona => Cherbourg => Geneva => Calais => Brussels => Cologne => Hook of Holland => Copenhagen => Hamburg => Athens is 12936.

 ![BestSolution](img/BestSolution.PNG)

+Note: The final solution was obtained after multiple runs of the Genetic Algorithm with different inital population sizes and overall runs.